Skip to main content

 10 Unmissable Attractions to Experience in Victoria Falls on Your Next Adventure

-Victoria Falls isn't just a waterfall—it's an immersion into one of the seven natural wonders of the world.
+Victoria Falls isn't just a waterfall—it's an immersion into one of the seven natural wonders of the Africa.
 Standing at the edge of the mighty Zambezi River as 500 million litres of falling water thunder down every minute, you understand why the Tonga people called it Mosi-oa-Tunya: “The Smoke That Thunders.”

 Whether you're planning a day trip or a week-long adventure, this guide covers the 10 must-see attractions that make Victoria Falls one of Southern Africa’s most compelling destinations.
 From the rainbow-draped viewpoints on the Zimbabwe side to swimming in Devil's Pool on the very lip of the cascade, from white water rafting through Batoka Gorge to sunset cruises past elephants and hippos—here's everything you need to explore Victoria Falls properly.